fcarvalhopacheco/whots18-data-report/docs/source/1_section.md

 recovered on June 06, 2024.

-This report documents and describes the oceanographic observations made on the WHOTS-18 mooring for nearly one year and ten months and from shipboard measurements during the two cruises when the mooring was deployed and recovered.
+This report documents and describes the oceanographic observations made on the WHOTS-18 mooring for nearly eleven months and from shipboard measurements during the two cruises when the mooring was deployed and recovered.
 Sections {ref}`II</2_section.md#description-of-the-WHOTS-18-mooring-cruises>` and